MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -ConnectionInactivityTimeout
-!!!
-Exchange Server 2010

-The ConnectionInactivityTimeout parameter specifies the maximum amount of idle time before a connection to a Receive connector is closed.
-The default value for a Receive connector configured on a Hub Transport server is 5 minutes.
-The default value for a Receive connector configured on an Edge Transport server is 1 minute.
-To specify a value, enter the value as a time span: dd.hh:mm:ss, where d = days, h = hours, m = minutes, and s = seconds.
-The value specified by the ConnectionTimeout parameter must be greater than the value specified by the ConnectionInactivityTimeout parameter.
-The valid input range for either parameter is 00:00:01 to 1.00:00:00.

-!!!
-Exchange Server 2013

-The ConnectionInactivityTimeout parameter specifies the maximum amount of idle time before a connection to a Receive connector is closed.
-The default value for a Receive connector configured on a Mailbox server is 5 minutes.
-The default value for a Receive connector configured on an Edge server is 1 minute.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.

-The value specified by the ConnectionTimeout parameter must be greater than the value specified by the ConnectionInactivityTimeout parameter.
-The valid input range for either parameter is 00:00:01 to 1.00:00:00.

-!!!
-Exchange Server 2016

 The ConnectionInactivityTimeout parameter specifies the maximum amount of idle time before a connection to the Receive connector is closed.

 To specify a value, enter it as a time span: dd.hh:mm:ss where dd = days, hh = hours, mm = minutes, and ss = seconds.